 “I think the beauty of this tour, and, hopefully, all of the tours going forward is that they benefit from having a larger catalog to pull from.
 It’s kind of nice to revisit that older material alongside the new material and Jack’s Mannequin songs.
 I think there are a lot of fans out there who followed both bands and for both me and the fans to be in a position to hear all those songs night-to-night is pretty rewarding.”

 As for the new material, McMahon mentioned:

-And after wrapping up a tour in 2012 to support Jack’s Mannequin’s third album, ‘People and Things’ two final shows were scheduled this past November to put the name to rest, with proceeds from both shows benefiting McMahon’s Dear Jack Foundation, which provides support to young adults battling cancer.
+After wrapping up a tour in 2012 to support Jack’s Mannequin’s third album, ‘People and Things,’ two final shows were scheduled this past November to put the name to rest, with proceeds from both shows benefiting McMahon’s Dear Jack Foundation, which provides support to young adults battling cancer.
 Andrew said the shows were very emotional for him:

 For the past 12+ years, Andrew has been tied to a major label with either Something Corporate or Jack’s Mannequin.
 Now, McMahon is claiming his independence.
 His upcoming EP will be released without the aid of a major label.
 Andrew is also harnessing the full powers of his website and social media to interact with his followers.
 Limited edition, autographed prints featuring song lyrics from Something Corporate and Jack’s Mannequin have been sold in his online store, with only a few hundred of each being made available.
 Andrew said he loves being in the driver’s seat.